MicrosoftDocs/ai-builder/ai-builder-docs/share-model.md

 When you select the share action, a share panel is displayed.
 The share panel is where you select Microsoft Dataverse users and teams in your organization, and share your model with them.
 Note the following:

-- Sharing your model with a user or team gives the user or team the ability to see and run your model.
-- Sharing your model doesn't give the user or team permission to edit, retrain, or publish the model.
+- Sharing your model with a user or a team as a **User** gives the user or team the ability to see and run your model.
+However, such user or team won't be able to edit, retrain, publish, share or delete the model and won't be able to access the data you used to train your model.
-- Sharing your model doesn't give the user or team access to the data you used to train your model.
+- Sharing your model with a user or a team as a **Co-owner** gives the user or team the ability to see, run, edit, retrain, publish or share the model.
+Such user or team will be able to access the data you used to train your model but won't be able to delete the model.

 ## Model list views